-FIFTH-YEAR PROGRAMS
+FIFTH-YEAR GRADUATE PROGRAMS

-One of the requirements for a California State Clear Teaching Credential or a Seventh-day Adventist professional credential is the completion of a "fifth year" of coursework taken in an approved institution of higher education.
+One of the requirements for a California State Clear Teaching Credential or a Seventh-day Adventist professional credential is the completion of a "fifth year" of course work taken in an approved institution of higher education.
 Loma Linda University has defined its fifth-year program as a minimum of 45 postbaccalaureate units.

-Advising and program planning The student has a choice of seven alternative fifth-year programs.
+Advising and program planning The student has a choice of seven alternative fifth-year graduate programs.
 Within each program there is some flexibility, which allows the student a role in the program design.

-An applicant to the fifth-year teacher education program must complete the application for admission or readmission to Loma Linda University.
+An applicant to the fifth-year teacher education graduate program must complete the application for admission or readmission to Loma Linda University.
 If the student has not already been accepted into the Teacher Preparation Program, application must also be made for admission to this program.
 The School of Education then sets up a student file, which includes transcripts and references, and determines a time for an interview for analysis, assessment, and projection.

-If the student has already indicated a fifth-year program choice before the interview, then the evaluation process is begun on the check-off form provided for that alternative.
+If the student has already indicated a fifth-year graduate program choice before the interview, then the evaluation process is begun on the check-off form provided for that alternative.
 If the choice is made during the interview, the forms are evaluated at that time.
 This tentative evaluation is verified later.
 If the student chooses to complete the credential program in three consecutive quarters, counseling takes place at the beginning of each quarter.
 If the election is made to spread the program over a longer period, counseling will be provided as deemed necessary by the adviser and/or the student.
 Periodic progress checks are made by the adviser, and the student is notified of current status on an annual basis.

-Acceptable coursework Loma Linda University will accept as part of the student's fifth-year program postbaccalaureate coursework taken for credit at an institution of higher education (including out-of-state institutions), provided such coursework is acceptable as fifth-year coursework at the institution in which it was taken.
-The University also will accept credit for extension courses (including inservice training) toward a fifth-year program in the institution from which credit was received.
-A limited number of lower division (freshman and sophomore) courses may be included in the fifth-year program, provided they are deemed by the candidate and the University to be a part of the program designed to improve the student's teaching skills and increase competence.
-All programs which include lower division coursework must be approved by the Loma Linda University Teacher Education Council.
+Acceptable course work Loma Linda University will accept as part of the student's fifth-year program postbaccalaureate course work taken for credit at an institution of higher education (including out-of-state institutions), provided such course work is acceptable as fifth-year graduate course work at the institution in which it was taken.
+The University also will accept credit for extension courses (including inservice training) toward a fifth-year program, provided such credit is acceptable toward a fifth-year graduate program in the institution from which credit was received.
+A limited number of lower division (freshman and sophomore) courses may be included in the fifth-year graduate program, provided they are deemed by the candidate and the University to be a part of the program designed to improve the student's teaching skills and increase competence.
+All programs which include lower division course work must be approved by the Loma Linda University Teacher Education Council.